jeffmt/sakila/README.md

 DBIx::Class to access a MySQL sample database named 'sakila' that was downloaded from the [MySQL site](https://dev.mysql.com/doc/index-other.html) and included in this repository.
-The database has tables of movies, movie stars, customers and many others that one would expect to see in a movie rental system.
+The database has tables of movies, movie stars, customers and many others that one would expect to see in a database system.

-This application features pages that list the movies, movie stars and customers of the rental system, as well as functionality to add, edit and delete them.
+This application features pages that list the movies, movie stars and customers of the database system, as well as functionality to add, edit and delete them.
+Its purpose is to demo the capabilities of a Catalyst web application.

 # Setup